-The current Learning Communities program began in 2004 with the advent of Living Learning Communities (LLC's) in the newly-constructed residence halls.
+The current Learning Community program began in 2004 with the advent of Living Learning Communities (LLC's) in the newly-constructed residence halls.
 The program was a collaborative initiative of the Honors Program, the Office of Housing and Residential Life, the Dean of Students Office, and the schools and colleges.
-The idea was that students with similar academic and co-curricular interest live in the residence halls and join thematic and academic communities that promote a heightened sense of commonality and encourage collaborative learning.
+The idea was for students with similar academic and co-curricular interest to live in the residence halls and join thematic and academic communities that promote a heightened sense of commonality and encourage collaborative learning.
 LLCs were not limited to residential students - commuter students were also encouraged to participate.

-In Fall 2006, the notion of learning communities was broadened to include any academic program interested in using learning communities to enhance student learning and success, whether residential or not.
+In Fall 2006, the notion of Learning Communities was broadened to include any academic program interested in using Learning Communities to enhance student learning and success, whether residential or not.
 Further, the focus could be on first-year students or upper class students.
-The chart below shows the growth of learning communities and the increase in student participation as a result of the Learning Communities initiatives started in 2006.
-For 2010-2011, forty-four (44) different learning communities have been formed, and currently 2364 students participate.

-The university takes a broad view of what constitutes a learning community, but all programs denoted as learning communities must address the following based on best practice:
+Now the university takes a broad view of what constitutes a Learning Community, but all programs denoted as Learning Communities must address the following based on best practice:

-- having clearly delineated academic and social goals. - involving faculty and academic staff. - having the support of the responsible administrative unit(s), including financial support in terms of staffing and direct cost-sharing of the programming budget. - having a well thought-out plan to assess the achievement of both the academic and social goals.
+- Having clearly delineated academic and social goals. - Involving faculty and academic staff. - Having the support of the responsible administrative unit(s), including financial support in terms of staffing and direct cost-sharing of the programming budget. - Having a well thought-out plan to assess the achievement of both the academic and social goals.